haoxins/haoxins.github.io/archived/2021-istio-in-action.md

   are separated by dots (`.`) and stored *base64*
   URL encoded which makes it perfect for usage in HTTP requests.

+* Istio workloads can be configured to authenticate and authorize end-user requests with JWT tokens.

+* The main purpose of the *`RequestAuthentication`* resource is to validate JWT tokens and to extract and store the claims of valid tokens into filter metadata, which are used by authorization policies to take actions based on the data.
+* An important implicit detail here is that *`RequestAuthentication`* resources by themselves do not enforce authorizations.
+You still need an *`AuthorizationPolicy`* for that.
+* To deny requests *without a JWT token* we need to create an *`AuthorizationPolicy`* that explicitely denies those,
+  *achieved with the definition below:*

 ## Troubleshooting the data plane

 ## Performance tuning the control plane